stablekernel/aqueduct/source/docs/http/controller.md

   Future<RequestOrResponse> handle(Request request) async {
     final notes = await fetchNotesFromDatabase();

-    return new Response.ok(notes);
+    return Response.ok(notes);
   }
 }
 ```

-This `handle` method creates and returns a `Response` object.
-When a `handle` method returns a response, that response is sent to the client.
-Any linked controllers do not have their `handle` method invoked; the request is removed from the channel.
+This `handle` method returns a `Response` object.
+Any time a controller returns a response, Aqueduct sends a response to the client and terminates the request so that no other controllers can handle it.

-A middleware controller returns a response when the request is invalid.
-For example, an `Authorizer` controller returns a `401 Unauthorized` response if the request's credentials are invalid (this removes the request from the channel).
-If a middleware controller deems the request acceptable, it returns the request from its `handle` method.
-This signals to Aqueduct that the next controller in the channel should handle the request.
+A middleware controller returns a response when it can provide the response or for error conditions.
+For example, an `Authorizer` controller returns a `401 Unauthorized` response if the request's credentials are invalid.
+To let the request pass to the next controller, you must return the request object.

 As an example, the pseudo-code for an `Authorizer` looks like this: